onelson/jq-rs/README.md

 This rust crate provides programmatic access to [jq] 1.6 via its C api.

-> Note that libjq is provided and linked statically by [jq-sys] and [jq-src]
-> which require having autotools and gcc in `PATH` to build.

 By leveraging [jq] we can extract and transform data from a json string using jq's filtering dsl.